 - Go to the plugin settings page

-- Edit/fix your custom code that you entered before the crash.
+- Edit/fix your custom PHP code that you entered before the crash.

 - Return to the plugin folder and rename the file